-21 Simple Ways to Make Worry Dolls
+21 Fun Ways To Make Worry Dolls

 Guatemalan Worry Dolls, also known as trouble dolls, in Spanish “Muñeca Quitapena”, are handmade little dolls that come from Guatemala.

 Traditionally, Guatemalan children tell their worries to the Worry Dolls, then, the dolls are placed under the child’s pillow when they go to bed.
 By the next morning, the dolls will have taken the child’s worries away.

 History of the Worry Doll

 But where did this tradition begin?
 The origin of the Muñeca Quitapena goes back to a local Mayan legend, and it refers to a Mayan princess named Ixmucane.
 Ixmucane received a very special gift from the sun god which made it possible for her to solve any problem a human could worry about.
 The worry doll represents the princess and her wisdom.
 Isn’t that so interesting?

 Keep reading to find 21 simple ways to make your own worry dolls with different materials and techniques.
 Let’s get started!

 1. Making Worry Dolls

 AccessArt shared 3 great ways to make a worry doll, each comes with a different level of complexity.
 The first version uses pipe cleaners, making it easier for young children.
 The second version uses lolly sticks, also suitable for small hands, and the third version uses Y-shaped twigs and other fun materials like wool and fabric.